-The Donuts Inc. subsidiaries listed on Schedule 1 (each a “Registry Operator” and collectively, “Donuts”) to the Registry Terms and Conditions attached as Exhibit A (the “Registry Terms and Conditions”) are parties to, or have applied for, a Registry Agreement (the “Registry Agreement”) with the Internet Corporation for Assigned Names and Numbers (“ICANN”) to operate a registry and to exercise delegated authority to develop and implement rules, policies and procedures for the management, sale, and use of the corresponding generic top-level domain names listed on Schedule 1 to the Registry Terms and Conditions (the “Donuts TLDs,” or singularly, the “Donuts TLD”).
-In this Registry‐Registrar Agreement (the “Agreement”), “you” and “your” refers to the ICANN accredited Registrar listed above (“Registrar”) and “us,” “our,” and “we” refers to Donuts (also referred to as the “Registry”).
-In this Agreement, Donuts and Registrar may be referred to individually as a “Party” and collectively as the “Parties.”
-This Agreement shall apply to and govern the Parties’ obligations related to the registration of domain names and provision of services to the Registrar through the Registry System for each Donuts TLD on Schedule 1 to Registry Terms and Conditions that (a) enters into a Registry Agreement with ICANN and that Donuts makes available in the Registry System, and (b) Registrar elects to offer to its customers.
-For the avoidance of doubt, Registrar shall maintain domain name registrations in a Donuts TLD under the terms of this Agreement that it first registered through the Registry System, even when Registrar has elected to stop registering new domain names in such Donuts TLD.
+The Identity Digital Inc. subsidiaries listed on Schedule 1 (each a “Registry Operator” and collectively, “Identity Digital”) to the Registry Terms and Conditions attached as Exhibit A (the “Registry Terms and Conditions”) are parties to, or have applied for, a Registry Agreement (the “Registry Agreement”) with the Internet Corporation for Assigned Names and Numbers (“ICANN”) to operate a registry and to exercise delegated authority to develop and implement rules, policies and procedures for the management, sale, and use of the corresponding generic top-level domain names listed on Schedule 1 to the Registry Terms and Conditions (the “Identity Digital TLDs,” or singularly, the “Identity Digital TLD”).
+In this Registry‐Registrar Agreement (the “Agreement”), “you” and “your” refers to the ICANN accredited Registrar listed above (“Registrar”) and “us,” “our,” and “we” refers to Identity Digital (also referred to as the “Registry”).
+In this Agreement, Identity Digital and Registrar may be referred to individually as a “Party” and collectively as the “Parties.”
+This Agreement shall apply to and govern the Parties’ obligations related to the registration of domain names and provision of services to the Registrar through the Registry System for each Identity Digital TLD on Schedule 1 to Registry Terms and Conditions that (a) enters into a Registry Agreement with ICANN and that Identity Digital makes available in the Registry System, and (b) Registrar elects to offer to its customers.
+For the avoidance of doubt, Registrar shall maintain domain name registrations in an Identity Digital TLD under the terms of this Agreement that it first registered through the Registry System, even when Registrar has elected to stop registering new domain names in such Identity Digital TLD.

 1. DEFINITIONS